Attachment Disorder Therapy in Northfield, IL

 When to Seek Help with an Attachment Disorder

-If you begin to notice the several concerning symptoms of either attachment disorders described above, please contact AFG Guidance Center to schedule a consultation.
+If you begin to notice the several concerning symptoms of either attachment disorders described above, please contact AFG Guidance Center to schedule a consultation in Northfield or Lincolnshire.
 At our office, a certified child psychiatrist will be able to examine your child and determine the stability of their attachment to you or other adults.
 The sooner this is diagnosed, the sooner the child can begin corrective therapy to enable them to form healthy attachments in the future.